-As of 2018, the ASCF has provided a total of \$6.9 million in grant funding to 474 salmon conservation and research projects with a total value of over \$36 million.
-Significantly, our contributions have helped leverage considerable support in all 5 provinces of at least 4:1.
-Community groups, First Nations and all those working to conserve salmon have opened or improved millions of square meters of habitat, invested thousands of volunteer hours and sustained over 1,990 jobs across the five provinces.
+As of 2019, the ASCF has provided a total of \$8.52 million in grant funding to 535 salmon conservation and research projects with a total value of over \$41.8 million.
+Significantly, our contributions have helped leverage considerable support in all 5 provinces of at least 5:1.
+Community groups, First Nations and all those working to conserve salmon have opened or improved millions of square meters of habitat, invested thousands of volunteer hours and sustained nearly 2,000 jobs across the five provinces.

-Our foundation represents an excellent example of wise community investment by the Government of Canada.
 With our high-quality stewardship, the Atlantic Salmon Endowment Fund will continue to fund community groups engaged in salmon conservation in perpetuity.
-At the same time, the Foundation stimulates and strengthens rural economic development, recreation and tourism, along with the good quality jobs.
-Importantly, hundreds of students gain handson expertise in environmental field work and scientific research that enhances their ability to contribute for the future.
-It's a good investment by the Government that will pay big dividends, forever.
+At the same time, the Foundation is stimulating and strengthening rural economic development, recreation and tourism, along with helping sustain the good quality jobs.
+Hundreds of students gain hands-on expertise in environmental field work and scientific research that enhances their ability to contribute for the future.
+This Foundation has been a good investment by the Government that will pay big dividends, forever.

-The 2019 Business Plan is an important tool in helping us realize our vision and our goals, by working with and supporting the efforts of our many partners and stakeholders.
-It articulates strategic objectives and provides the framework to assess our performance in meeting those strategic objectives.
-We are very proud to be a performance-based organization.
+The 2020 Business Plan articulates strategic objectives and provides the framework to assess our performance in meeting those strategic objectives.
+We are very proud to be a solid, performance-based organization.
 We rely on recipients of our grants to measure and report their performance to us in meeting project objectives.
 It's a unique approach in the salmon conservation world, but thanks to our recipient groups, our partners and our volunteers it's working extremely well.